Zeeeepa/xyops/docs/channels.md

 # Channels

 Notification Channels in xyOps let you bundle multiple notification targets and follow‑up actions under a single reusable name.
-Instead of attaching individual emails, web hooks, or run‑event actions everywhere, you reference a channel from your event/workflow or alert action and xyOps executes the channel’s configured actions together.
+Instead of attaching individual emails, web hooks, or run‑event actions everywhere, you reference a channel from your event/workflow or alert action and xyOps executes the channel's configured actions together.

 Typical use case: Create a channel named "Severity 1" that emails your on‑call team, sends a Slack/web hook, runs a remediation event, and plays an audible alert in the UI for connected users.